mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 Rollout status
 --------------

-See ticket `17743 <https://github.com/mantidproject/mantid/issues/17743>`_ for an overview of the ``SpectrumInfo`` rollout, including completed and algorithms, and remaining algorithms.
+See ticket `17743 <https://github.com/mantidproject/mantid/issues/17743>`_ for an overview of the ``SpectrumInfo`` and ``DetectorInfo`` rollout, including completed and algorithms, and remaining algorithms.
 Please follow the instructions on the ticket for the rollout.

-For ``DetectorInfo`` rollout see ticket `????? <https://github.com/mantidproject/mantid/issues/?????>`_.
-Again, please follow instructions there for the rollout.

 Dealing with problems
 ---------------------